Title: Section 763.7 - Clinical records

 (6) signed and dated progress notes, following each patient contact by each professional person providing care, which shall include a summary of patient status and response to plan of care and, if applicable, contacts with family, informal supports and other community resources, and a brief summary of care provided at the termination of each service;

-(7) observations and reports made to the registered professional nurse, licensed practical nurse or supervising therapist by the home health aide or personal care aide, including activity sheets;
+(7) observations and reports made to the registered professional nurse, licensed practical nurse or supervising therapist by the advanced home health aide, home health aide or personal care aide, including activity sheets;

 (8) documentation of accidents and incidents;

 (9) documentation of the patient's receipt of information regarding his/her rights; and

 (10) a discharge summary, completed by appropriate personnel when the patient is discharged from the agency, including but not limited to:

 (i) documentation of discharge planning preparation;

 (iii) reasons for discharge and date of discharge;